Constraints on freeze-in dark matter from Lyman-$\alpha$ forest and 21-cm signal : single-field models: Conclusion

+In this work we have reported new model-independent Lyman-$\alpha$ and model-dependent 21-cm constraints on two single-field FIDM models.
+Regarding the Lyman-$\alpha$, we have fixed the baseline ionization history using low redshift data about astrophysical reionization, whereas for 21-cm signal we have adopted the baseline values of 21-cm power spectrum through a standard modeling of star formation developed so far.
+Using the latest numerical tools, we have shown that (i) for sterile neutrino FIDM, current Lyman-$\alpha$ data and future sensitivity of SKA-low (1000 hrs) on the 21-cm power spectrum with respect to $k_{*}=0.2h$ Mpc$^{-1}$ at the redshift range of $z\sim 15-16$ excludes the DM mass up to $1.8\times 10^{-3}$ GeV at 95$\%$ CL and $5.46\times 10^{-4}$ GeV, respectively, and (ii) for millicharged FIDM, current Lyman-$\alpha$ data has only excluded the millicharge $\epsilon$ down to $\sim 10^{-8}$ within the DM mass range of $10^{-3}-1$ GeV at 95$\%$ CL, which implies that the surviving parameter space of millicharged FIDM is still intact.

 Several factors affect the derived exclusions.
 For the Lyman-$\alpha$ constraints, the baseline ionization history with respect to the astrophysical reionization relies on the Walther$+$ and Gaikwad$+$ data.
-Using a set of data points different from \cite{Liu:2020wqz} which we follow here may mildly change the baseline ionization history.
+Using a set of data points different from \cite{Liu:2020wqz} which we have followed here may mildly change the baseline ionization history.
 Alternatively, one can even replace the astrophysical reionization by DM reionization.
 In this situation, the Walther$+$ and Gaikwad$+$ data allow a larger DM contribution to $T_k$ at $z\sim 4-6$, which implies a larger $x_e$ at high redshift region accordingly.
 For the 21-cm constraints, \texttt{DM21cm} has followed \texttt{21cmFAST} to adopt two stellar populations, each of which contains several parameters.
 If one takes fiducial values of the \texttt{21cmFAST} parameters different from \cite{Munoz:2021psm,Mason:2022obt}, the baseline values of 21-cm power spectrum are expected to be modified.
-Finally, as emphasized in the Higgs-portal FIDM model, the annihilation or decay of FIDM into SM final states rather than $e\bar{e}$ and photons may indirectly contribute to the FIDM induced deviations from the baseline values of Lyman-$\alpha$ and 21-cm observables.
+Finally, the annihilation or decay of FIDM into SM final states rather than $e\bar{e}$ and photons may indirectly contribute to the FIDM induced deviations from the baseline values of Lyman-$\alpha$ and 21-cm observables.

 Our approach can be applied to other FIDM models.
-Take axion-like DM extensively studied in the literature for example.
+Take axion-like DM for example.
 It mainly decays into photons similar to the neutrino-portal FIDM considered here.
-Both the Lyman-$\alpha$ and 21-cm constraints on the axion-like DM can be similarly derived given its freeze-in processes identified \cite{Jain:2024dtw}.
-Likewise, this approach can be also applied to two-field FIDM models such as \cite{Yin:2023jql} where DM annihilates or decays into $e\bar{e}$ or photons.
-These constraints may be more competitive than other considerations in certain DM mass region.
+Both the Lyman-$\alpha$ and 21-cm constraints on the axion-like DM can be similarly derived.
+Likewise, this approach can be also applied to two-field FIDM models where DM annihilates or decays into $e\bar{e}$ or photons.